 Laura Vukson

-Laura’s been published in the Globe and Mail, had an essay shortlisted for the Prism International NFC and longlisted for The Fiddlehead NFC.
-Residing in Parry Sound, Ontario, she’s co-creator of Sweetwater Writers Workshop, a place she likes to refer to as a home for wayward writers.
-Laura’s currently working on her first novel as well as a collection of essays.
+A mother of two little boys, Laura has only recently begun to send out her work.
+So far, she’s been published in the Globe and Mail, The Malahat Review, LongReads, The Quarantine Review and Barzakh Magazine.
+Her work has been shortlisted for the 2021 Prism International Non-Fiction Contest and has been nominated for 2022 Canada’s National Magazine Awards.
+Residing in West Grey, Ontario, she’s the co-creator of Sweetwater Writers Workshop, a place she likes to refer to as a home for wayward writers.
+Laura’s working on a first novel and a collection of essays.

-Read Laura Vukson’s interview, plus an excerpt of “Birthed Twice” in The Malahat Review.
+From the Perspective of the Body: Michelle Poirier Brown in Conversation with Laura Vukson plus an excerpt of “Birthed Twice” in The Malahat Review.

 Drop Us a Line